monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 ==================

-Variant predicate is a core component to partition a cohort using the genomic variants identified in the cohort members.
+Variant predicate is a core component to classify a cohort using the genomic variants identified in the cohort members.
-A :class:`~gpsea.analysis.predicate.genotype.VariantPredicate`
+A :class:`~gpsea.analysis.predicate.VariantPredicate`
 tests if a :class:`~gpsea.model.Variant` meets the inclusion criteria.
 For instance, a predicate can test if a variant is a deletion, leads to a missense change, or overlaps with a protein domain.

-An array of variant predicates is available as static methods of the :class:`~gpsea.analysis.predicate.genotype.VariantPredicates` class.
+An array of builtin variant predicates is available as functions of the :mod:`gpsea.analysis.predicate` module.

 The predicates operate on several lines of information: